EU is in danger of losing both Russian gas and new sources

 Ngọc Vân |

-Russian President Vladimir Putin has said he will not extend a gas deal with the EU as Hungary and Slovakia race to find a solution.
+Russian President Vladimir Putin has announced that he will not extend the gas deal with the EU as Hungary and Slovakia race to find a solution.

 Indifferent to the risk of losing Russian gas, the EU will suffer the consequences